Transdev John Holland

 Transdev John Holland Buses is a bus operator in Sydney, Australia.
 A joint venture between Transdev and John Holland, it operates services in Sydney Bus Region 9 in the Eastern Suburbs under contract to Transport for NSW.
-It is a separate company to Transdev NSW, wholly owned by Transdev, which operates buses in other regions of Sydney.
+It is a separate company to the former Transdev NSW, wholly owned by Transdev, which operated buses in other regions of Sydney prior to August 2023.

+Yarra Journey Makers, another Transdev and John Holland joint venture, operates the Yarra Trams network in Melbourne since December 2024.

 History

-In October 2019, the Government of New South Wales announced that the bus operations of State Transit were to be contracted out to the private sector.
+In October 2019, the New South Wales state government announced that the bus operations of State Transit were to be contracted out to the private sector.
 In November 2021, the contract was awarded to Transdev John Holland Buses (TJHB) with operations to commence on 3 April 2022.

 Fleet

-As of July 2022, the fleet consists of 488 buses operating out of three depots.
+As of June 2025, the fleet consists of 463 buses, including 25 electric buses.